Deploy Inference Workloads with NVIDIA NIM

 Select one or more access mode(s) and define the claim size and its units.

-Set the Container path with the volume target location.
+Enter the container path to set the data target location.

 Setting Up General Settings